 The United State Department of Commerce and the European Commission have agreed on a set of data protection principles and frequently asked questions (FAQ) (the “U.S.-EU Safe Harbor Framework”) to enable U.S. companies to satisfy European Union (EU) law requirements for adequate protection of personal information transferred from the European Economic Area (“EEA”) to the United States.
-The United State Department of Commerce and the Federal Data Protection and Information Commissioner of Switzerland have agreed on a similar set of data protection principles and frequently asked questions (FAQ) (the “U.S.-Swiss Safe Harbor Framework”) to enable U.S. companies to satisfy Swiss law requirements for adequate protection of persona information transferred from Switzerland to the United States. inContact. adheres to the Safe Harbor Principles outlined below.
+The United State Department of Commerce and the Federal Data Protection and Information Commissioner of Switzerland have agreed on a similar set of data protection principles and frequently asked questions (FAQ) (the “U.S.-Swiss Safe Harbor Framework”) to enable U.S. companies to satisfy Swiss law requirements for adequate protection of personal information transferred from Switzerland to the United States. inContact adheres to the Safe Harbor Principles outlined below.

 The privacy principles in this policy are based on the Safe Harbor Principles.